krishnaraja19/SearchProduct/README.md

 Extract product-docker.tar file.
 Please run below command. docker image ls
 Step 2: Please check, product image file is available or not.
-Step 3: If it is available, Please run below command.
-Ant it is not available, Please contact Krishna raja. docker container run -p 8080:8080 product
+Step 3: If it is available, Please run below command. docker container run -p 8080:8080 product

 Step 4: You can take below url and browse the url in browser.
 Then it will provide the result.